 Sterling, The Queen City of the Platte

-Sterling incorporated in December 1884, and became the county seat of the newly formed Logan County in 1887.
+Sterling was incorporated in December 1884 and became the county seat of the newly formed Logan County in 1887.
 Logan County was formed by an act of the Colorado State Legislature on February 25, 1887.
 The County was formerly a part of Weld County and citizens from the eastern part of the state were required to travel to Greeley, the county seat to conduct official business.
 Citizens petitioned the state legislature to form the new county.
 Later on, Phillips and Sedgwick Counties were created from the original Logan County.
 Read more about Sterling here.

 Historical Logan County Courthouse

 The first Logan County courthouse went up at Third and Main Streets and was replaced by a new one built in 1909-10.
-The new building, with white-pressed brick and white stone trimming cost approximately $100,000.
-On a Saturday in March of 1910 it is estimated that 6,000 persons participated in the formal opening ceremony for the eloquent new structure.
+The new building, with white-pressed brick and white stone trimming, cost approximately $100,000.
+On a Saturday in March of 1910, it is estimated that 6,000 persons participated in the formal opening ceremony for the eloquent new structure.
 In 1979, the Logan County Courthouse was placed on the National Register of Historic Places.

-In 1999 then County Commissioner James R. La Force, spearheaded efforts to obtain grants from the State Historical Fund and the Colorado Department of Local Affairs Energy Impact Assistance Fund to restore one of the finest Courthouses in Colorado.
-The first phase of this multi-phased plan was completed in 2005 and included the installation of an elevator in the southwest quadrant of the building which takes passengers from the basement up to the first and second floor areas.
+In 1999 then-County Commissioner James R. La Force spearheaded efforts to obtain grants from the State Historical Fund and the Colorado Department of Local Affairs Energy Impact Assistance Fund to restore one of the finest Courthouses in Colorado.
+The first phase of this multi-phased plan was completed in 2005 and included the installation of an elevator in the southwest quadrant of the building which takes passengers from the basement up to the first and second-floor areas.
 A secondary staircase was installed in the same area to allow for the removal of the unsightly exterior fire escape which finally was accomplished in Phase IV in September 2010.

 A new Logan County Justice Center was completed in September 2003 and the court functions of the county were moved to that facility.
 The original steam radiators were replaced by individual heating and cooling units.
 This allowed for the removal of numerous unsightly window air conditioner units.

 Interior office spaces were restored on all floors using historical paint color schemes.
 Original flooring was repaired and restored wherever possible.
-Windows and interior doors were refinished and in some cases local craftsmen have replicated original doors, trim and counters that were removed in past remodeling efforts.
+Windows and interior doors were refinished and in some cases, local craftsmen have replicated original doors, trim and counters that were removed in past remodeling efforts.

 Total spent on the restoration was $5,343,764.18 which included grants from History Colorado State Historical Fund in the amount of $1,511,874.92 and State of Colorado Impact Assistance Funds in the amount of $1,125,007.21.
-County matching funds spent over the ten year restoration period amounted to $2,706,882.05.
+County matching funds spent over the ten-year restoration period amounted to $2,706,882.05.

 The last and final phase of restoration included the restoration of the courthouse dome to the original copper finish, replacement of the flag pole, roof and gutter repairs and remaining brick, stone and concrete masonry repairs.
 In 2013 a Flag Day Ceremony was held to commemorate the first flag flown over the courthouse in many decades.
 Congressman Cory Gardener's office donated the flag which was once flown at the U.S. Capitol.
-The flag is now on display in the first floor display case.
+The flag is now on display in the first-floor display case.